 - (i) All students are expected to read the papers being discussed in class.
 The day before paper discussion (by 10:00 pm) students will send one question about each paper assigned for that week.
 The question may be about the methodology or the topic the paper addresses.
 This will give students an incentive to read and think about the paper in advance. - (ii) Each week, one student will be the discussion leader who will be responsible from presenting that week's paper(s) and monitoring the discussion based on the questions sent the day before.
-Depending on the final number of students in class the presentations may be done in teams of two.
+Depending on the final number of students in class and the nature of the paper, presentation of a paper may be done by a group of students.
 See the end of the course outline for suggested structure for the presentations. - (iii) Students will be assigned an article for which they are going to write a critical evaluation from the perspective of identification of parameters of interest (rather than just summarizing papers' arguments).
 The report will be short (max 2 pages in length, 12 point font, double spaced), due before discussion of the paper in class.
-Late reports will not be accepted. - (iv) Applied exercises will introduce some estimators and how they are implemented in Stata using real data.
+Late reports will not be accepted.

+(iv) Applied exercises will introduce some estimators and how they are implemented in Stata using real data.
 Students will carry out the estimation and interpret their findings.
 For the estimation students can work together but each student will turn in their own version of the assignment (answers to the questions and the Stata log file).

 Second, the students will write a research paper on a particular applied topic that will be announced.
+Follow the instructions provided with term paper assignment.
+Deadline for submission of term papers: Deadline - Jan 14, 2024, 10 pm